The Shaman Leveling Guide

 At 40 you get to wear mail armor, though you might have (or find) some leather pieces with better numbers.
 This is fine for now, but at 50 you will want to be in all mail armor.
-You will get a 5% bonus to your best stat (Int or Ag) by wearing mail in all of your armor slots.
+At that point you will get a 5% bonus to your best stat (Int or Ag) by wearing mail in all of your armor slots.

-Before you hit 70 do enough Battlegound PvP to get around 2k Honor Points.
-At 70 head to the Legacy Arena Vendors and pick up your epic PvP set, even if you don’t PvP.
+Before you hit 70 do enough Battleground PvP to get around 2k Honor Points.
+At 70 head to the Legacy Arena Vendors and pick up your epic PvP set, even if you don’t really care for PvP (and you won’t have to do it again.)
 This is much better than the other gear you might find at that level.

 At 85 your heirlooms are done.
 Send them to alts as you get better stuff.